6ct/clientpp/README.md

 Chief Client++ is a modern Krunker client written in C++ and powered by WebView2

-Join the [Discord](https://discord.gg/4r47ZwdSQj) server for release announcements
+Join the [Discord](https://discord.gg/4r47ZwdSQj) server for announcements.

 ## Features

-- Higher FPS potential: No NodeJS and Electron overhead unlike IDKR and Official Client
+- Higher FPS potential: No NodeJS and Electron overhead unlike IDKR and Official Client.
-- Lightweight
-- Fast Loading
+- Modern: Updated libraries and runtimes.
+- Minimal runtimes: Uses the pre-installed Microsoft Edge on your system to save space.
+- Lightweight: Compiles to a single binary.
-- Resource Swapper
+- Customization: Styles, Scripts, Resource Swapper
-- User Styles
-- User Scripts

 ## Requirements